Sahulinkan7/Django_practice_repo/README.md

 # Project 52
+ This project is about function base custom middlewares in django.

+# Project 53
- This project is about middlewares in django.
+ This project is about class based custom middlewares in django.